DrTaDa/AGI_ML_intelligence/README.md

-# Database of definition and notes on AGI and intelligence
+# Advances toward AGI and understanding of intelligence

 Repository of ressources I use to write and do research about the human intelligence and the creation of and artificial general intelligence (AGI).
 I am not interested here about progress and research in machine learning, however some research on ML might be relevant to the discussion.